 Key Takeaways

-• Rapid eye movement or REM sleep is the fourth out of four total stages of sleep.
+• Rapid eye movement or REM sleep is the fourth and final stage of sleep and is when you have your most vivid and intense dreams.

-• Most adults need about two hours of REM sleep each night.
+• Most adults need about two hours of REM sleep each night, which contributes to brain function, memory consolidation, and emotional health.

 Are You Getting Enough REM Sleep?